 7. Plan a styled shoot

-Styled shoots are not only a great way to showcase new and fresh ideas, but it allows you to zero-in on the exact kind of wedding you’re wanting to photograph.
+Styled shoots are not only a great way to showcase new and fresh ideas, but it allows you to zero in on the exact kind of wedding you’re wanting to photograph.
 For instance, is there a park or new wedding venue where you live?
 Connect with the vendor and plan a styled shoot!
 Plus, and this might be the most important thing, you need to blog and pin the heck out of it!
 Styled shoots aren’t just for some pretty pictures for your Instagram.
 There is an entire way to utilize the images for your benefit!
 Think about it.
 A couple is recently engaged and searching local wedding venues.
 If it’s a newer venue and your blog post is one of the few posts that feature a wedding in that spot, that couple is likely to check out your images.
 They want to see more photos of the venue and see how the space was transformed for a wedding.
 And, well, look at that, your images led them to your website!
 A wedding photography website!
 Hello, new inquiry!
 So when you’re ready to plan your next styled shoot, keep these tips in mind!

 8. Post on Instagram

 Instagram is finicky, but it’s still important to regularly post and engage with your followers.
 Whether you’re feeling meh about the app or it’s your favorite way to show off your work, there are always to make it exciting and fun for your audience.
 Replying to your comments helps with engagement, but also gives your business and personal touch.
 And speaking of keeping things a little more personal, don’t be afraid to use Instagram stories!
 It’s a great way to show behind the scenes or feature a new blog post.
 There are even a handful of editing apps that will take your stories to the next level that we absolutely love (and even use ourselves for Junebug and Photobug)!
 Don’t let the algorithm changes get you down and keep on posting!
 Your audience is at your fingertips and users are exploring new hashtags and geotags.
 You can still continue to get new leads and book more weddings via the ‘Gram.
 And if you need a little extra help, take a look at our Instagram for Wedding Photographers e-course!

 9. Request Some Reviews